Confederate (TV series)

-Confederate was a planned American alternate history drama television series developed for the network HBO by David Benioff and D. B. Weiss, who had previously developed the HBO series Game of Thrones.
+Confederate was a planned, but never made, American alternate history drama television series developed for the network HBO by David Benioff and D. B. Weiss, who had previously developed the HBO series Game of Thrones.
 The series was to be set in a timeline where the American Civil War ended in a stalemate.

 The announcement of Confederate was followed by anger and criticism on social media with some describing it as slavery fan fiction.
 This led to the hashtag #NoConfederate, which trended number one in the United States and number two worldwide on Twitter in mid 2017.
-Although development of the series continued after the controversy, plans for the series were ultimately confirmed as cancelled in January 2020.
+Although development of the series continued after the controversy, plans for the series were ultimately confirmed as canceled in January 2020.